m3au/meows/components/Footer.md

 - Responsive grid layout that adapts to different screen sizes
 - Organized sections for legal, support, and social links
-- Consistent styling with the application theme
+- Standardized styling with the application theme
 - Minimal height to maximize content area

 ## Navigation Structure